 Location: Olympic Peninsula

 I love going on winter hikes during a day trip to Olympic National Park, as the forest seems so magical this time of year.
 There are a variety of trails you can go on whether you want to be in the rainforest or by the coast.
 I recommend checking the current conditions before you go, as this area can get snow and some roads may close.

 There are many Washington state winter hikes to choose from here.
-Marymere Falls is an easy, flat hike that leads to a waterfall, so it makes for beautiful pictures if there’s a dusting of light snow.
+Marymere Falls is one of the best Olympic National Park hikes because it’s an easy, flat hike that leads to a waterfall.
+This makes for beautiful pictures if there’s a dusting of light snow.
 You can visit the nearby Lake Crescent afterward for more photos.